timmyfaraday/TFT.jl/README.md

 ## Overview

-TFT.jl is a Julia package for Taylor-Fourier Transform.
+TFT.jl is a Julia package for Taylor-Fourier transform.
+Similar to the Fourier transform, a Taylor-Fourier transform enables decomposing a time-variant function into its corresponding temporal frequency components.
+However, contrary to the Fourier transform, the Taylor-Fourier transform does not require the input signal to be periodic, rather approximates it aperiodicity through a Taylor polynomial.
+Consequently, the resulting frequency components are called dynamic phasors, rather than, as for the Fourier transform, simply phasors.

 ## Installation